-Figure 3 shows the global SAR wind speed PDF of Sentinel-3A for Cycle 024.
+Figure 3 shows the global SAR wind speed PDF of Sentinel-3A for Cycle 026.
 The PDF of the previous cycle is shown for comparison.
 The PDF's of the ECMWF Integrated Forecast System (IFS) model wind speed collocated with Sentinel-3 during the two cycles are also shown.
 It is clear that the PDF of Sentinel-3 wind speed is close to that of the model as well as the other altimeters (not shown).
 However, there are some deviations mainly around the peak of the PDF.
+The implementation of PB 2.24 does seem to have any impact on wind speed PDF.